Selena Sloan Butler

-Selena Sloan Butler (1872–1964) is the founder and first president of the National Congress of Colored Parents and Teachers Association (NCCPT).
+Selena Sloan Butler (1872–1964) was the founder and first president of the National Congress of Colored Parents and Teachers Association (NCCPT).
 President Herbert Hoover appointed her to the White House Conference on Child Health and Protection in 1929.
 During World War II, she organized the Red Cross' first black women's chapter of "Gray Ladies."
 When Congress merged the NCCPT with the National PTA in 1970, Butler was posthumously recognized as one of the organization's founders.
 Today, Butler is considered a co-founder of the National Parent-Teacher Association.